AweSamCode/pacman/README.md

 # pacman
-This is my repository for a pacman animation I made with the help of MIT | Xpro
+Exercise on a pacman animation that moves back and forth.